gsi-ee/dabc/plugins/hadaq/doc/tdc_calibr.md

     STAMP = epoch*5ns - Calibr(fine)

-One should understand - large values of **fine** counter means longer distance to the next epoch, but smaller value of time stamp.
+One should understand - larger value of **fine** counter means longer distance to the next epoch, but smaller value of time stamp.

-Form of **Calibr** function individual for each channel and can vary with temperature, core voltage,
+Form of **Calibr** function individual for each channel and can vary with temperature, core voltage or other factors.

 ### Can one use liner approximation?